lapicidae/tvs-scraper/README.md

 (Note that `--use-syslog` and `--syslog-ident` are for the Python scraper itself, while `--disable-syslog` and `--syslog-ident` are for the `run-scraper` script, with the bash script logging to syslog by default.)

-## Server Load and Fair Use (max-workers)
+## Server Load and Fair Use

-The `max-workers` setting directly influences the server load on the `m.tvspielfilm.de` website.
+The scraper offers several parameters to control the load on the `m.tvspielfilm.de` website.
 Responsible usage is crucial to avoid impairing website availability and to prevent being interpreted as abusive activity (e.g., a denial-of-service-attack).

-* **`max-workers`:** This parameter controls the number of concurrent requests your scraper sends to the server.
+* **`--max-workers`:** This parameter controls the number of concurrent worker threads that process data (e.g., parsing HTML, extracting details).
+While it influences the overall speed, its direct impact on *concurrent HTTP requests* is managed by other parameters.
-    * **Low values (e.g., 1-5):** Very gentle on the server, but the scraping process takes longer.
+    * **Low values (e.g., 1-5):** Very gentle on the server in terms of processing, but the overall scraping process takes longer.
-    * **High values (e.g., 10+):** Accelerates the scraping process but can heavily burden the server, especially if it is not designed for many concurrent requests.
+    * **High values (e.g., 10+):** Accelerates the data processing, but the actual network requests are still subject to the global rate limits.

-* **`--min-request-delay`:** This parameter (default: `0.05` seconds) is often more important than `max-workers` alone.
-It defines a minimum delay between individual HTTP requests.
-A delay of 0.5 to 1.0 seconds or more is crucial to avoid overwhelming the server.
+* **`--min-request-delay`:** This parameter (default: `0.05` seconds) defines a minimum delay between individual HTTP requests.
+It is crucial for polite scraping, ensuring that your scraper does not overwhelm the server with rapid-fire requests.
+A delay of 0.5 to 1.0 seconds or more is often recommended for public websites.

+* **`--max-concurrent-requests`:** This parameter (default: `15`) acts as a **global rate limiter** for the total number of HTTP requests that can be active at any given moment.
+Regardless of the `--max-workers` setting, this parameter ensures that the total number of simultaneous network connections to `m.tvspielfilm.de` does not exceed the specified limit.
+It's a critical safeguard to prevent overloading the server.

 **Recommendation for Fair Scraping:**

-1.  **Start conservatively:** Always begin with a low number of workers (e.g., 5) and an appropriate `min-request-delay` (e.g., 0.5 seconds).
+1.  **Start conservatively:** Begin with a moderate `--max-workers` (e.g., 5-10), a noticeable `--min-request-delay` (e.g., 0.5 seconds), and the default `--max-concurrent-requests` (15).
-2.  **Observe server behavior:** Pay attention to error messages like `HTTP Error 429 (Too Many Requests)` or unusually slow response times.
-These are indicators of overload.
+2.  **Observe server behavior:** Pay attention to log messages for `HTTP Error 429 (Too Many Requests)` or unusually long response times.
+These are indicators of server overload.
 3.  **Adjust parameters:**
-    * If you receive errors like 429, increase the `min-request-delay` or reduce `max-workers`.
+    * If you receive 429 errors, first increase the `--min-request-delay` or decrease `--max-concurrent-requests`.
-    * If the scraper runs stably and no issues occur, you can gradually increase `max-workers` or slightly decrease `min-request-delay`, but always with caution.
+    * If the scraper runs stably and no issues occur, you can gradually increase `--max-workers` or slightly decrease `--min-request-delay`, but always with caution.
+Adjust `--max-concurrent-requests` only if you understand the server's capacity and need higher concurrency.
-4.  **Observe `robots.txt`:** Although `m.tvspielfilm.de/robots.txt` does not contain a specific `Crawl-delay`-directive, it specifies disallowed paths and explicitly excludes certain bots.
+4.  **Observe `robots.txt`:** Although `m.tvspielfilm.de/robots.txt` does not contain a specific `Crawl-delay` directive, it specifies disallowed paths and explicitly excludes certain bots.
 Adhere to these rules.
 5.  **Utilize caching:** Enabled caching significantly reduces the number of live requests, minimizing server load.

-For `m.tvspielfilm.de`, a larger media site, a value of **5 to 10 `max-workers` in combination with a `--min-request-delay` of at least 0.5 seconds** is a fair and appropriate starting point.
-The default value for `max-workers` is dynamic based on the CPU count and may be higher than 10, but the general recommendation remains valid.
+For `m.tvspielfilm.de`, a larger media site, a combination of a moderate `--max-workers` (e.g., 10), a `--min-request-delay` of at least 0.5 seconds, and the default `--max-concurrent-requests` (15) is a fair and appropriate starting point.

 ## Integration with `epgd` (or similar systems)

 The scraper is designed to work with the `epgd` daemon, which typically uses a `channelmap.conf` and an `epgd.conf`. **Note that for integration with `epgd`, the [xmltv-plugin](https://github.com/Zabrimus/epgd-plugin-xmltv) must be installed and activated on your system.**

 **Important Note on XMLTV Plugin and XSLT:**
-The default `xmltv.xsl` (provided by [xmltv-Plugin](https://github.com/Zabrimus/epgd-plugin-xmltv/tree/master/configs)) may not be designed to correctly process all fields extracted by this scraper (e.g., subtitles, detailed cast/crew, special ratings like IMDb or TVSpielfilm's "Tipp", image URLs).
+The default `xmltv.xsl` (provided by [xmltv-plugin](https://github.com/Zabrimus/epgd-plugin-xmltv/tree/master/configs)) may not be designed to correctly process all fields extracted by this scraper (e.g., subtitles, detailed cast/crew, special ratings like IMDb or TVSpielfilm's "Tipp", image URLs).
 It might be necessary to use a **[modified xmltv.xsl file](contrib/vdr-epg-daemon/configs/xmltv.xsl)** or customize your own to fully visualize and present this additional information.
 Customizing the XSLT is also required to properly handle the different image sizes (`size="1"`, `size="2"`, `size="3"`) provided by the scraper.

 ### `channelmap.conf`